Brianzchen/fullstack-nanodegree-vm/vagrant/tournament/README.md

 ## How to run
-To run this app, navigate to the vagrant folder inside the downloaded file and run your virtual machine by typing 'vagrant up'.
-Next navigate to the tournament folder by typing cd /vagrant/tournament and then running the program tournament_test.py for testing.
+To run this app, navigate to the vagrant folder inside the downloaded file and run your virtual machine by typing 'vagrant up' and log in with the command 'vagrant ssh'.
+Next navigate to the tournament folder by typing 'cd /vagrant/tournament' and then running the program tournament_test.py for testing.